Natural skincare and cosmetic products are big business in today’s world.

 I mentioned a home-based business alternative at the beginning of this post so here it is.

-I do something called affiliate marketing and it’s a whole lot better than MLMs.
+I do something called affiliate marketing and I’d say it’s a big upgrade over MLMs:

 - No recruiting